Singapore’s coronavirus cases have crossed the 10,000 mark on 22 April 2020.

 BCA does not recommend or restrict the type or group of vendors whom MCSTs can engage or appoint for this purpose.

-Do MCST and security guards have the power to enforce if residents report non-compliances to safe distancing measures?
+Do MCST and security guards have the power to enforce if residents report non-compliances to safe distancing measures or safe management measures?

 MCST and security guards should step up patrol of the common areas and ensure that residents observe the safe distancing measures implemented by the Government to reduce the risk of COVID-19 transmission.
 Residents can alert the security guards or MA of any evidence of non-compliances to social distancing measures.
 Where necessary, the MA can escalate the report to BCA via BCA’s feedback form with detailed information (e.g. location, date and time, and photographic evidence).